Rutherford1895/LimbKinetics/README.md

 # Limb Movement Kinetics
 Mouse Lower limb movement's kinetics.

-##Introduction
+## Introduction

-This project is done on a request of my friend.
+This project is done for a demand of my friend.
 The demand is to draw the kinetics graph of a mouse's limb's movement.
 Beyond the demand, I also added a feature that can show the movement in animation.
 A set of **GUI-based** controllers are also added, to adjust the parameters.
 Parameters used for different files can also be saved **respectively** for reuse.
 I used **pandas** to process the data and **tkinter** for the visualization part, both based on Python 3.7.

-##Scrennshot
+## Scrennshot

 **Main Interface**

 ![ScreenShot](./screenshots/screenshot_1.png)

-##Requirements
+## Requirements

 pandas
 pickle

-##How to use
+## How to use
 ```
 python3 main.py
 ```